arnabdey73/openstack-devops-suite/README.md

 ---

-**Note**: This modernized suite uses GitLab for improved Git workflows, integrated CI/CD, and better container registry support.
+**Note**: This modernized suite uses Jenkins for CI/CD automation and Gitea for self-hosted Git repositories, providing a lightweight yet powerful DevOps platform.
+The separation of concerns between SCM (Gitea) and CI/CD (Jenkins) offers better scalability and maintenance.
 See the [Migration Guide](docs/MIGRATION_GUIDE.md) for detailed implementation steps.